- Bringing your surrogate child to the UK

 Once your surrogate child is registered as a British citizen they will then be eligible for a British passport which can be used to bring them to the UK.

-Filing a Parental Order to become the legal parent of your surrogate child
+Filing a Parental Order to become the Legal Parent

 If your child is not British at birth and is not eligible for registration then another way that you can bring them to the UK is by filing a Parental Order.
 A Parental Order is the way that legal parental responsibility is transferred to the intended parents in UK law.
 In 2010 the law was updated so that a surrogate child becomes a British citizen when a parental order is made providing that one of the parents is British.